mingyu623/6DMG/6DMG_htk/airwriting_word_based/GroundTruth/README.txt

 # Mingyu @ Apr 14 2017
 # Perform word-level word recognition of airwriting on spotted writing segments
 # with leave-one-out cross validation.
+# The training/testing are carried out with the ground-truth airwriting segments to
+# study the recognition performance as if the *detection* is perfect.

 1. 1_prepare_dict_wdnet_fil.pl [datatype] [tst usr]
   This script is identical to LeaveOneOut/1_0_prepare_dit_wdnet_fil.pl except